pakeke-constructor/UNIVERSITY/COSC265/ER modelling/ents.md

 If an entity cannot be uniquely without outside help, then it is a **weak entity**.

-Weak ents must have partial key attributes, and weak ents must have an "identifying relationship"
+Weak ents must have partial key attributes, and weak ents must have an "identifying relationship" to a strong ent.